References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Candidates and Approved Training Organisations (ATOs) may raise concerns or challenge the accuracy and effectiveness of an examination question, paper, or supporting materials.
 The CAA thoroughly reviews all such instances via the following two protocols and results may be amended where genuine issues are identified.

-The CAA operates a performance management programme to maintain the integrity and effectiveness of the examination content.
+To maintain the integrity and effectiveness of the examination content.

 Read all @UK_CAA